DeerLi/EtherContracts/README.md

 # Development Tools

 We use [Truffle](https://github.com/trufflesuit/truffle) and [TestRPC](https://github.com/ethereumjs/testrpc) as the compile tools.
+`zeppelin-solidity` is a library of writing Ethereum SmartContracts.
 In Ubuntu environment, install the tools using the following commands:

 ```
-npm install -g ethereumjs-testrpc truffle
+npm install -g ethereumjs-testrpc truffle zeppelin-solidity
 ```

 # Compile and Test the contract